Baba Reshi: History

-Shrine
+Baba Reshi Shrine

-Situated at an altitude of about 7,000 ft, the Ziyarat Baba Reshi shrine is a three-storey monument.
-It is located near Ramboh village in Baramulla District.
-Built-in 1480, in Mughal and Persian style, the tomb is named after Baba Payam Uddin.
-The shrine and its surrounding garden is a tourist attraction as well as a destination for pilgrims visiting the shrine.
+Situated at an altitude of about 7,000 ft, the Baba Reshi shrine is a three-storey monument located at the village.
+Built-in 1480 CE, in Mughal and Persian style, the Ziyarat shrine and its surrounding garden is a tourist attraction as well as a destination for pilgrims visiting the shrine.
+This shrine has a large minaret and the Noor Khwan with the grave of the Sufi saint lies inside the building.
+It is covered with cloth with embroideries depicting calligraphy from Quran.

-Roza Sharief Baba Payam Uddin

-Baba Payam Uddin was a courtier of 15th century Kashmir King Zain-ul-Abidin, and he is said to have given up all his belongings in order to serve the common people.
-He lived and meditated at this location, which became the site of his tomb and a shrine for his disciples.

-This shrine has a big minaret and inside the shrine is the Noor Khwan where the grave of the Sufi saint Lies.
-It is covered with cloth with Quran embroideries.
 The Noor Khwan is made of glass and wood carvings.

-Urs
+On 2 September 1989, the 300-year-old shrine was gutted in a fire under mysterious circumstances, which caused severe damage to several buildings surrounding the shrine.

 The Urs or the anniversary of Baba Payam ud din Reshi is celebrated annually and people from far off places visit the Shrine on the occasion.

-Damage by fire

-On 2 September 1989 the 300-year-old Baba Reshi shrine was gutted in a fire under mysterious circumstances.

-The place known as daan that Baba Reshi built in the village Ramboh went ablaze and caused severe damage to several buildings surrounding the shrine causing a huge economic loss to the historic place.

-Accommodations and travel

 There are accommodations for tourists and pilgrims around the shrine.
-Each building has a Daan or cooking place where the Kashmiris prepare their meals and everyone traditionally contributes some of it to the Langar (collection Place).
-The Langar staff distribute the food in charity.
+Each building has a Daan or cooking place where the Kashmiris prepare their meals and everyone traditionally contributes some of it to the Langar.
+The Langar staff distribute the food later in charity.